How to optimize on reviews management

 Working with customers feedback is fairly considered as an important part of the product development strategy.
-It helps in understanding your products' strongest & weakest part thus you can emphasize the first & improve the latter.
+It helps in understanding your products' strongest & weakest parts so you can emphasize the first & improve the latter.
 We've covered the basics of reputation management in our awesome guide here, in case you'd like to know more.

 For quite a long time when talking about customer development for mobile apps, most comments were referring to Google Play as it was the only store to provide native answers to user reviews.
 If you were developing an iOS app, you had to implement some extra SDKs to collect & manage customers' feedback.

 Luckily Apple finally introduced to developers the ability to answer user reviews via iTunes Connect in 2017.
 And now they can take full advantage of this feature in both stores.

 Responding to app reviews can serve a lot of purposes: